Scicrop/sentinel-extractor/README.md

   $java -jar se.jar
   ```
    - In this mode the user will be asked to inform:
-     - User
+     - User (based on registration at https://scihub.copernicus.eu/dhus);
-     - Password
+     - Password (based on registration at https://scihub.copernicus.eu/dhus);
-     - Sentinel satellite
+     - Sentinel satellite (Integer: 1 or 2);
-     - Output folder
+     - Output folder (The place where the download will be stored.
+For Windows, use this pattern: C:/dir/subdir/);
-     - How much time (milliseconds) the downloader should wait for before kill a stalled connection
+     - How much time (milliseconds) the downloader should wait for before kill a stalled connection (>= 60000 for <= 50 Mbps connections);
-     - How much tries will try the download
+     - How much tries will try the download (Integer: Default is 5);
      - How to download:
        - (1) Open Search Query:
          - Example: https://scihub.copernicus.eu/dhus/search?q=footprint:%22Intersects(POLYGON((-4.53%2029.85,26.75%2029.85,26.75%2046.80,-4.53%2046.80,-4.53%2029.85)))%22&$filter=substringof(20151221T164815_,Name)